danfeder/thunder_scheduler_v1/docs/progress-tracker.md

 - Frontend work has been simplified to basic React setup
 - Tailwind CSS integrated for styling components
 - OR-Tools integration and Basic Constraint Model completed
-- Comprehensive testing suite implemented with pytest and Jest
+- Comprehensive testing suite implemented with pytest and Vitest
-- CSV Import/Export completed with Jest-based testing
+- CSV Import/Export completed with testing
 - Following step-by-step approach as per implementation plan
 - Detailed UI implementation plan documented in docs/basic-ui-implementation-plan.md
 - Schedule visualization implemented according to revised plan in docs/schedule-visualization-plan-revised.md
 - Error handling infrastructure and React Query integration completed
 - MSW setup for API mocking in tests completed
-- Container components implemented with mock services
+- Container components now using real API implementations
+- Successfully migrated from Jest to Vitest for better MSW v2 compatibility
-- Integration tests passing with mock services
+- Integration tests updated to work with MSW v2
 - Next steps:
-  1. Replace mock services with real API implementations
-  2. Update App.tsx to use container components
+  1. ✅ Migrate testing framework from Jest to Vitest
+  2. ✅ Fix integration tests to work with MSW v2
   3. Test with real backend APIs
+  4. Add tests for edge cases and error scenarios
+  5. Implement performance monitoring
+  6. Prepare for Phase 2: Enhanced UI and Manual Adjustments
 - Detailed integration plan and progress tracking in docs/initial-integration-plan.md and docs/component-api-integration-plan.md
+- Migration plan from Jest to Vitest documented in docs/jest-to-vitest-migration-plan.md